 Toys are something that is learned to play with.
 Most birds will entertain themselves with what you give them, but Georgie prefers snuggles.
 She likes to chew on plastic baskets and buckets from Dollar Tree, but that’s most of what she’ll do.
 She has a play cage in the living room, a food cage, and wherever I tend to be at the moment.
 Her favorite place to be is in the bathroom.
 It has her baskets and buckets, plus running water if the shower gets turned on.
 I can’t use the sink, because it has been deemed to be hers(I’ve been brushing my teeth in the shower for a while now).

 Color popsicle sticks are reserved for her play cage, and the food cage is to make sure she eats, or she won’t eat.
 She likes to watch TV, and especially, YouTube.
 Engaging with the sounds and soaking up the images are cute to watch.
 These are all flock things, which can be quite hard to accommodate to daily.
 She tells me when it’s bedtime by snuggling, and waiting for me to notice how tired she is.
 If I haven’t gotten the signal yet, she’ll fly over to play in her sink.
 She’ll also use it to just hang out.
-That’s her favorite pass time.
+That’s her favorite pastime.
 I have to sit in the hallway across from the bathroom, if that’s where she wants me to be, which is, in her sight.